noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.10.

 A figure showing the relative impact of human activity on the seafloor across different regions of the Southern California Bight, using the Benthic Response Index as an indicator.
-Figure: K. Schiff/[SCCWRP](https://www.sccwrp.org/)
+Figure credit: K. Schiff/[SCCWRP](https://www.sccwrp.org/)

 ### Details